AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/alm-author-gradebook.md

 The minimum passing score is visible to learners in the **Gradebook** tab so they know the threshold before they start.

-### Configure score settings for modules with multiple attempts
+### Configure score settings for modules with multiple attempts {#configurescoresettingsmultipleattempts}

 When a module allows multiple attempts, choose which attempt score is used in the Gradebook calculation.